azsk/AzTS-docs/05-Cross-tenant subscription scan/MultiTenantSetupWithAADApp.md

 ### **Step 4 of 7.
 Setup central scanning identity**

-The AzTS setup provisions your subscriptions with the ability to do daily scans for security controls.
+The AzTS setup performs daily scans of your subscriptions for security controls.
 To do the scanning, it requires a central multi-tenant AAD (Azure Active Directory) application in Host tenant.
-Later SPN (Service principal) of the same applicaton needs to be created in each target tenant and will have 'reader' access on subscriptions in each target tenant.
+Later SPN (Service principal) of the same applicaton needs to be created in each target tenant and will have 'Reader' access on subscriptions in each target tenant.

-Before creating central multi-tenant AAD app, please log in to Azure account and Azure Active Directory (AD) where you want to host the AzTS solution using the following PowerShell command.
+Before creating central multi-tenant AAD app, please log in to Azure account and Azure Active Directory (AAD) where you want to host the AzTS solution using the following PowerShell command.

 ``` PowerShell
 # Clear existing login, if any